-Common Presentation: Tight, crushing, pressure type chest and left shoulder pain, dizziness, shortness of breath, nausea, tingling sensation
+Common Presentation: Tight, crushing, pressure type chest and left shoulder pain, dizziness, shortness of breath, nausea, tingling sensation.

 If your left arm pain is accompanied by other symptoms such as tightness in the chest, dizziness, sweating, shortness of breath and nausea, call 911 (or 999 in the UK) immediately.
-However, if there are no other symptoms associated with your left arm pain, the pain only gets worse when you use the arm or only lasts for a few seconds, it is unlikely to be heart related
+However, if there are no other symptoms associated with your left shoulder pain, the pain only gets worse when you use the arm or only lasts for a few seconds, it is unlikely to be heart related.

 A stroke is caused by an interruption in the blood flow to the brain.
-In 80% of cases this is due to a blot clot (known as an ischaemic stroke), in 20% it is due to bleeding (known as a haemorrhagic stroke).
+In 80% of cases this is due to a blot clot, known as an ischaemic stroke, in 20% it is due to bleeding, known as a haemorrhagic stroke.
 Whilst pain is not usually the dominant symptom, it can occur, so if you have left arm pain accompanied by the classic signs of a stroke you should call 911 immediately.

 Inflammation of the pancreas can cause left shoulder pain.
 Pancreatitis may be caused by gall stones, excessive long-term alcohol intake, certain medical conditions and medications.
 Pain typically develops after eating and gradually gets more intense and frequent.

 There are a number of other medical conditions that can cause left shoulder pain such as cancer, but usually there will usually be other more noticeable symptoms as well.

 Damage to any of the soft tissues inside or surrounding the shoulder joint can cause left shoulder pain.
 It may be that there is damage to a muscle, ligaments, tendons or the soft tissues lining the joint.

 Common Presentation: Sudden or gradual onset of a dull ache deep inside the shoulder and weakness.
 Activities with the arm above the head or behind the back most commonly affected

 Common Presentation: Diffuse pain and instability with occasional catching/locking sensations.
-Usually develops after an injury but can develop gradually from wear and tear
+Left shoulder pain from a labrum tear usually develops after an injury but can develop gradually from wear and tear

 Common Presentation: dull, aching, deep pain which may or may not be localised.
 There may be a small palpable pea-sized lump.